 Do Devas need to engage in Tapas or Penance to gain Enlightenment?
 How did Indra, the ruler of the Devas perform Penance?
-Did his Tapas last 101 years?
-Let us explore the episode related to Indra and his arch rival Vairochani.
-The Chandogya Upanishad, one of the major texts in the Veda tradition presents the narration of how Brahma tricked Indra and Vairochani to seek self knowledge.
+Did Indra’s Penance last 101 years?
+Let us explore the episode related to Indra and his archrival Vairochani.
+The Chandogya Upanishad, one of the major texts in the Veda tradition presents the narration of how Brahma tricked Indra and Vairochani to seek self-knowledge.

 Brahma ignored them.
 Certainly, he knew why Indra and Vairochani had come.
 However, the two waited patiently.
 They decided not to ask anything till Brahma spoke to them.
-Thirty two years of hard penance followed.
-Brahma then spoke with them kindly, In addition, he asked them to contemplate on one clue about the Self.
+Thirty-two years of hard penance followed.
+Brahma then spoke with them kindly after Indra’s and his archrival’s penance.
+Secondly, he asked them to contemplate on one clue about the Self.
 The presence of the self, he said, is more obvious initially in the waking state of consciousness.
 It is prominent in the eyes of human beings.
-In addition, he encouraged them to understand this clue by looking at their reflections in the mirror.
+In addition, he encouraged them to understand this clue by looking at their own reflections in the mirror.
 He did not stop there.
-Brahma wanted them to understand the clue properly.
-Therefore, he asked Indra and the Asura king to freshen up since they had been performing Penance for thirty two long years.
+Brahma wanted them to understand his clue properly.
+With this goal in mind, he asked Indra and the Asura king to freshen up first.
+They had been performing Penance for thirty-two long years.
 Subsequently, Indra and Vairochani groomed themselves and went to the river as instructed by Brahma.
 They looked at their reflections in the water.

-- Vairochani’s logic – The eye is set within the body.
+- Vairocana’s logic – The eye is set within the body.
 I am seeing the body only through these eyes.
 Surely, Brahma gave this clue that the body is the self.
 Further, he wants me to keep the body fed and groomed.
-Because, only then can this Self fulfill desires quickly.
+Because only then can this Self fulfill desires quickly.

-- Indra’s logic – Certainly, something is seeing the outside world through the eyes, during the waking state of consciousness.
+- Indra’s logic – Something must see the outside world through the eyes.
+Secondly, this something must be active during the waking state of consciousness.
 Therefore, the Self must reside inside the body.

 Indra left Brahma happily.
 However, he returned again!
 His doubt this time was about the experience of nightmares.
 Brahma made him to perform Tapas or Penance for 32 more years.
 This time, brahma explained that the state of deep sleep reflects the unattached nature of the Self.
 Certainly, the Self is free of bad experiences during the sleep state.
 Indra walked away satisfied.
 However, he returned one last time.
-After an additional Penance of five years, Brahma explained that the true nature of the Self can be experienced only in the fourth state of consciousness, namely, the Turiya state.
-Consequently, Indra glowed with the bliss of Self knowledge.
+After an additional five years of Indra’s Penance, Brahma explained that the true nature of the Self can be experienced only in the fourth state of consciousness, namely, the Turiya state.
+Consequently, Indra glowed with the bliss of Self-knowledge.
 This bliss dawned on Indra after 101 years of Penance.
 Indra and the Devas could now overcome the Asuras in battles.
 They restored balance to the universe whenever necessary.

 Yes, the first thee states of consciousness are obvious to all of us.
 However, Scientists began looking for brain wave patterns for these three states using the EEG technology.
 Indeed, they are now able to recognize distinct brain wave patterns for these states.
 In addition, they noticed another distinct brain wave pattern in meditators.
 They have been been able to understand more about it.
 Surprisingly, this wave pattern can also be recognized when someone is mentally engaged and yet relaxed.
 The narration of Indra’s Penance for Enlightenment conveys the idea of these four states in the form of a story.